decentr-vslam/decentr-vslam/README.md

 This was implemented by Team 13 (Aishwarya Unnikrishnan, Devesha Tewari, Lu Wen, and Haonan Chang) for the course EECS 568: Mobile Robotics at University of Michigan.

-Kindly refer to our [report](https://github.com/decentr-vslam/Team13_Decentralized-Visual-SLAM/blob/master/Paper.pdf) and our [website](https://decentr-vslam.github.io/Team13_Decentralized-Visual-SLAM/), or our [wiki](https://github.com/decentr-vslam/decentr-vslam/wiki) for further technical information.
+Kindly refer to our [report](https://github.com/decentr-vslam/Team13_Decentralized-Visual-SLAM/blob/master/Paper.pdf) and our [website](https://decentr-vslam.github.io/Team13_Decentralized-Visual-SLAM/).
+See our [wiki](https://github.com/decentr-vslam/decentr-vslam/wiki) for further technical troubleshooting issues.

 # 1. Getting Started